TykTechnologies/tyk-pump/README.md

 - `ignore_tag_prefix_list`: (optional) Choose which tags to be ignored by the Splunk Pump.
 Keep in mind that the tag name and value are hyphenated.
 Type: Type: String Array `[] string`.
 Default value is `[]`
 - `enable_batch`: If this is set to `true`, pump is going to send the analytics records in batch to Splunk.
 Type: Boolean.
 Default value is `false`.
 - `max_content_length`: Max content length in bytes to be sent in batch requests.
 It should match the `max_content_length` configured in Splunk.
 If the purged analytics records size don't reach the amount of bytes, they're send anyways in each `purge_loop`.
 Type: Integer.
 Default value is 838860800 (~ 800 MB), the same default value as Splunk config.
 - `max_retries`: Max number of retries if failed to send requests to splunk HEC.
-Default value is `0`.
+Default value is `0` (no retries after failure).
+Connections, network, timeouts, temporary, too many requests and internal server errors are all considered retryable.

 ###### JSON / Conf File